peterjeon2/Blocker/README.md

 # Blocker

 As an aspiring self- taught programmer, I was fortunate enough to come across CS61B - Data Structures, taught by Josh Hug at U.C.
 Berkeley.
-In this course, I learned about many different data structures and algorithms.
-This project was the most challenging and rewarding part of the course.
-It was orriginally intended to be a group project, but I had the awesome opportunity to design and implement the project on my own.
+I learned about many different data structures and algorithms.
+This project was the most challenging and rewarding aspect of the course.
+It was originally intended to be a group project, but I had the awesome opportunity to design and implement the project on my own.